-The fact that plants (vegetables, crops, or trees) become contaminated with the pollutants from the environment is based on the ability of plants to extract environmental pollutants along with water and nutrients through their roots.
-In the case of air pollutants, those usually enters plan also through roots after being first deposed on the ground with precipitation water.
-This is why some plants (non-edible species) are actually used to remediate low to moderately polluted soil by extracting pollutants from soils (an innovative remediation called phytoremediation).
+The fact that plants (vegetables, crops, or trees) become contaminated with pollutants from the environment comes from the ability of plants to extract environmental pollutants through their roots, along with water and nutrients.
+In the case of air pollutants, those usually enter plants also through roots, after being first deposed on the ground with precipitation water.
+This is why some plants (non-edible species) are actually used to remediate little to moderately polluted soil by extracting pollutants from soils (an innovative remediation called phytoremediation).

-According to the many causes of food pollution, the sources of pollution in food are various.
-They include various chemicals and/or microorganisms that get into contact with food during growing, processing, or packaging stages.
-Basically, any existent environmental pollutant may get one way or another into our food.
-Thus, any of the sources polluting air, water, and soil may also become sources for food pollution.
-Read more on Air Pollution Sources, Soil Pollution Sources, or Water Pollution Causes.
-Additionally, animal feed contain antibiotics and possible toxic chemicals that may be retained into animals (which later on become human food).
+The sources of food pollution are numerous and hard to identify or exclude from our daily environment.
+They include various chemicals and/or microorganisms that get into contact with food during the growing, processing or packaging stages.
+Basically, any existent environmental pollutant might get into our food, one way or another.
+Thus, any of the sources polluting the air, water, and soil may also become sources of food pollution.
+Additionally, animal fodder contains antibiotics and potentially toxic chemicals that may be retained into animals (which later on become human food).

 Food pollution risks depend on a variety of factors, including: